SMTP Setup

-Use these settings in any application that asks for an SMTP server:
+Enter these values wherever your application asks for an SMTP server:

 SettingValue